This document is also available in this non-normative format: diff to previous version

 error has been detected and processing is aborted;

-otherwise, add context to remote contexts.@context
+otherwise, add context to remote contexts.@context member, an

 invalid remote context